 Disable Forced Restarts With a Registry Hack

-It’s happened to all Windows users.
+It’s happened to all Windows OS users.
 You’re using your computer and Windows decides you need to reboot, hassling you with pop-ups that continue to bug you all day long.
 If you step away from your computer and miss the pop-up, Windows will automatically reboot your computer.
 You may come back to your computer and find that all your open programs are gone, as Windows decided to reboot without your permission.
 This can be maddening.

 Here is a good post by Chris Hoffman at makeuseof: